civodlu/trw/docs/source/example.rst

 Example errors
 --------------

-Using the callback :class:`trw.train.CallbackExportClassificationErrors`, a selected number of samples with errors will be exported.
-Another useful view is to display the errors by epoch using :class:`trw.train.CallbackExportClassificationByEpoch` and inspect the samples that are the most frequently classified and in particular in the training split.
+Using the callback :class:`trw.train.CallbackWorstSamplesByEpoch`, a selected number of samples with errors will be exported.
+Another useful view is to display the errors by epoch using :class:`trw.train.CallbackWorstSamplesByEpoch` and inspect the samples that are the most frequently classified and in particular in the training split.
 These are the errors the classifier has the most difficulty assimilating and often reveal the outliers.
 Here is an example below on the train split: